 1. Research presentation - Present research you have recently worked on or in which you are currently involved.
 Presentation will occur over the summer during the staff inservice meeting.

-1. Supervisor(s) Evaluations - Interns receive evaluations from supervisors three times during the internship year (December, May, and July).
+1. Supervisor(s) Evaluations - Interns receive evaluations from supervisors two times during the internship year (January and July).

-2. Intern evaluation of supervisors - All supervisors will be evaluated by the intern after the intern has been evaluated by the supervisor(s).
+2. Intern evaluation of supervisors, seminars, and training program - All supervisors will be evaluated by the intern after the intern has been evaluated by the supervisor(s).
+Training seminars will be evaluated each semester, and the entire program will be evaluated at the end of the internship.

-3. Interns’ evaluation of practicum student supervisee: interns complete the evaluation form jointly with their co-supervisor for the practicum student they are supervising (Mid Spring, End Spring).
+3. Interns’ evaluation of practicum student supervisee: interns complete the evaluation form for the practicum student they are supervising (Mid Spring, End Spring).

-4. Supervisee's evaluation of intern and co-supervisor as supervisors - Practicum students will evaluate the intern on his/her role of supervisor.
+4. Supervisee's evaluation of intern as supervisors - Practicum students will evaluate the intern on his/her role of supervisor.

-5. Case Presentation Evaluation - Staff member in attendance during the interns’ presentation during case conference meetings in December, May and July/August will complete the case presentation evaluation section of the evaluation for that evaluation period.
+5. Case Presentation Evaluation - Staff member in attendance during the interns’ presentation during case conference meetings will complete the case presentation evaluation along with the training director and fellow interns.
+Training Director will combine feedback from all present to give to the intern.

 7. Forms for Academic Programs: Interns are responsible for submitting all required forms to their doctoral program and making copies for the Training Coordinator at their home institution, UKCC supervisors, and themselves.